- 🇲🇽 Español

 In a 2-part trip, we will investigate all of the islands in the Loreto National Marine Park that we are allowed to.
 Part 1 circumnavigates Carmen and Danzante in 12 days.
 This is followed by a full day (2 nights) in Loreto for restocking and relaxation.
 Part 2 heads out by kayak to Isla Coronados, then hops a motorboat to Isla Monserrate, which is seldom visited by kayak because of its distance from the shore.

 Monserrate has patches of colorful conglomerate rocks on its east side.
 Its center and west are dominated by inter-glacial marine terraces.
 A 2-mile wide yellow sand beach spans its north coast, eroding out of the yellow cliffs behind it.

 Also on Part 2, we may have the privileged opportunity to investigate Isla Santa Catalina, the most remote in the Loreto National Marine Park.
-Access is prohibited to anyone without a research permit.
-We would like to investigate something useful for the Park to learn about its geology.
 If we don’t end up with the permission, the coast is a terrific backup plan.
-Starting from the San Cosme hot springs, we will work our way north through a section with crazy volcanic dikes and a deep canyon to hike.
+Starting from the San Cosme hot springs, we will work our way north through a section with crazy volcanic dikes and hike a deep canyon.